 Landlord Option Properties: On the Effective Date, the Retail Master Lease provides the Trust an option on 23 of the Retail Properties allowing current or future landlords to terminate the Retail Master Lease as to that property upon 24 months' prior written notice.
-This option is (for the Trust, but not for future landlords) limited to eight Retail Properties in any lease year.
+This option is (for the Trust, but not for future landlords) limited toeight Retail Properties in any lease year.
 The DC Master Lease provided the Trust an option on all six of the distribution centers, allowing current or future landlords to terminate the DC Master Lease upon 24 months' prior written notice if the tenant has ceased operations within the premises.
-During 2021, the Trust soldseven Retail Properties and all six Warehouses with landlord termination options, and assigned all of its right, title and interest as lessor in the Master Leases to the purchasers.
-As of December 31, 2021, there were 16 remaining Retail Properties with landlord termination options.
-During the six months ended June 30, 2022, the Trust soldone Retail Property with a landlord termination option.
+During 2021, the Trust soldseven Retail Properties and all six Warehouses with landlord termination options, and during the nine months ended September 30, 2022, the Trust sold six Retail Properties with a landlord termination options.
+As of September 30, 2022, there were ten remaining Retail Properties with landlord termination options.

-Tenant Option Properties: On the Effective Date, the Retail Master Lease provided New JCP an option to terminate the Retail Master Lease upon 24 months' prior written notice as to all or a portion of any one or more of six specified properties.
-This option is limited to no more than five Properties in any lease year.
-During 2021, the Trust sold four Retail Properties with tenant termination options and as of December 31, 2021, there were two remaining Retail Properties with tenant termination options.
-During the six months ended June 30, 2022, no additional Retail Properties with tenant termination options had been sold.
+Tenant Option Properties: On the Effective Date, the Retail Master Lease provided New JCP an option to terminate the Retail Master Lease upon24 months' prior written notice as to all or a portion of any one or more of six specified properties.
+This option is limited to no more thanfive Properties in any lease year.
+During 2021, the Trust sold four Retail Properties with tenant termination options and during the nine months ended September 30, 2022, the Trust soldone Retail Property with tenant termination options.
+As of September 30, 2022, there was one remaining Retail Property with tenant termination options.